Concussion / Mild Traumatic Brain Injury (mTBI)

 - Dietary recommendations and supplementations

-If you or a loved one has experienced a concussion or traumatic brain injury, call our centre for more information or to book an initial consult.
+If you or a loved one has experienced a concussion or traumatic brain injury, call our center at 905-637-4000 for more information or to book an initial consult.
+You can also email us at [email protected].
+We are conveniently located in Burlington, Aldershot.